Barbarian invasions into the Roman Empire of the 3rd century: Fourth phase: secessionist states and the height of the crisis (260-268)

 During this year, the Alemanni once again succeeded in penetrating northern Italy through the Brenner Pass, taking advantage of the absence of the Roman army, which was busy facing both the devastating invasion of the Goths in Moesia, Achaia, Macedonia, Pontus, and Asia, and the usurper Aureolus, who had fortified himself in Milan.
 The subsequent rush of the Roman army of Claudius II the Gothic (the new emperor who had witnessed Aureolus' capitulation), forced the Alemanni to stop their raids and negotiate their withdrawal from Italic soil.
 The failure to reach an agreement forced Claudius to fight them: he scored the decisive victory in November, in the Battle of Lake Benacus (Lake Garda), which, as Aurelius Victor relates, allowed their final expulsion from northern Italy with very heavy losses.
 It is said that more than half of the barbarians perished in the course of the battle.

 Fifth phase: the reunion of the old empire (269-275)

-Beginning with Claudius the Gothic, but especially with his successor, Aurelian, the ideal of a restoration of the unity of the Roman Empire became firmly established.
+Beginning with Claudius Gothicus, but especially with his successor, Aurelian, the ideal of a restoration of the unity of the Roman Empire became firmly established.
 The main task awaiting this last emperor was to have to reunite the two "trunks" that had been formed during the reign of Gallienus, namely, the Gallic Empire in the West and the kingdom of Queen Zenobia's Palmyra in the East.